Staff and Board of Directors

 Gary has been actively involved in Scouting since grade school.
 He earned the rank of Life Scout and served on the summer camp staff at Goshen Scout Reservation for fifteen years.
-When he started working professionally for the Boy Scouts of America, he was consistently one of the most successful unit serving executives and he even created a mentoring program, focused on growing entry-level professionals to their fullest potential, that was adopted in other Councils.
+As a professional, he has consistently been one of the most successful unit serving executives.
+One of the programs he created has been adopted throughout the organization, a mentoring program focused on growing entry-level professionals to their fullest potential.

 Gary also holds a Master of Music degree in Clarinet Performance from George Mason University.
 When he is not working with the Boy Scouts, he volunteers his time and talent to make music with the Rose City Gay Freedom Band, the Jewish Community Orchestra, and Lake Oswego Millennium Concert Band.
 Since arriving in Portland he has been committed to serving this community and its people and shares this passion and enthusiasm with all he meets.

 Sara Hepler is the mother of three busy teens.
 Her son has been a part of the Bridging Voices choir since Jan 2017.
 When Sara isn’t running her kids around to choir, play practices and all their activities she is a substitute teacher at the local school district.
 Teaching is in her blood as the majority of her family members are teachers.
 Sara is also a community activist and runs a progressive group online and in her home.
 They meet and plan ways to positively impact their community.
 Sara is an avid reader, a lover of learning and a traveler.
 There is always a trip being planned for the future.

 Sara grew up about 30 minutes south of Portland.
 There she met her husband when they were in preschool together.
 They moved to Portland to attend Portland State University and then later graduated from Concordia University in Education.
 They started their family in SE Portland but later moved back to their small hometown to be near grandparents, uncles, aunts, lots of cousins and longtime friends.